athos00/sta101_fa22_website/content/projects/regression-project.md

 The introduction provides motivation and context for your research.

 To begin, introduce the data set in a few short sentences.
 Next, create a code book (aka a "data dictionary") of the variables in the data set.
 Although a code book is provided above, you should include one in your report as well so that your report is self-contained.
+Specifically, only include in your report a code book of the variables that you use.

 Complete the introduction by providing a concise, clear statement of your research question and hypotheses.
 Be sure to motivate why the research question is interesting / useful.